-- 1. Extended very low APGAR scores (at 20 minutes or more). - 2.
-Time to establish spontaneous respiration (for 30 or more minutes). - 3.
-Neonatal neurological examination (severe HIE). - 4.
-Brain imaging (USG, MRI). - 5.
-Other investigations (EEG, aEEG, evoked potentials like BERA).
+- 1. Extended very low APGAR scores (at 20 minutes or more) - 2.
+Time to establish spontaneous respiration (for 30 or more minutes) - 3.
+Neonatal neurological examination (severe HIE) - 4.
+Brain imaging (USG, MRI) - 5.
+Other investigations (EEG, aEEG, evoked potentials like BERA)

 The incidence of long-term complications depends on the severity of HIE.
-Up to 80% of neonates with stage III HIE die whereas rest 20% have neurological sequelae.
-Up to 80% of infants who survive severe HIE develop serious complications, 10-20% develop moderately serious disabilities, and up to 10% are normal.
-The incidence of death is up to 5% and that of neurological sequelae is up to 24% after moderate birth asphyxia.
-Among the infants who survive moderately severe HIE, 30-50% may suffer from serious long-term complications, and 10-20% with minor neurological morbidities.
-Infants with mild HIE tend to be free from death or any neurological sequelae.^{29, 30}
+Upto 80% of neonates with stage III HIE die whereas rest 20% have neurological sequelae.
+Up to 80% of neonates who survive severe HIE develop serious complications, 10-20% develop moderately serious disabilities, and up to 10% are normal.
+The incidence of death is up to 5% after moderate birth asphyxia.
+Among the neonates who survive moderately severe HIE, 30-50% may suffer from serious long-term complications, and 10-20% with minor neurological morbidities.
+Neonates with mild HIE tend to be free from death or any neurological sequelae.